Rafael-6fx/Jeager/2do.md

   - [x] Extract transform data
   - [x] Export to JSON format
 - [x] Test analyzer script on sample rigs
+- [ ] Reevalute the approach for each subroutine of Analyser (Hounds etc.)
+- [ ] Rinse, repeat
+- [ ] Commit to a branch Rig Analyzer structure
 - [ ] Analyze script output for robustness
   - [ ] Compare output between the two analyzer scripts
   - [ ] Identify common patterns and discrepancies